beneenfune/cse15l-lab-reports/week2-lab-report.md

    * note: the password it asks for is the same one from step 6 of step *Remotely Connecting*

-you now can copy files back and forth between computers: here, between the *client*, your computer, and the computer it's connected to in the CSE basement
+you now can copy files back and forth between computers: here, between the *client*--your computer--and the computer it's connected to in the CSE basement

-1.
 ## 5. Setting an SSH Key
 ## 6. Optimizing Remote Running